yjh0410/SAMI/README.md

 model to supervise the small-scale ViT in the SAMI pretraining stage.

 ## 1. Pretrain
 We have kindly provided the bash script `train_pretrain.sh` file for pretraining.
 You can modify some hyperparameters in the script file according to your own needs.
-Note that if you set teacher model to `None`, the model will be trained with standard MAE pipeline.

 - Single GPU